One unit of credit equals four semester hours.

 This course enables chemistry majors to plan and execute a research project for credit.
 This course is required of every student majoring in chemistry and is designed to prepare the student for the level of independent work required in industry, science teaching or post-baccalaureate study.
 Specific literature research and laboratory experiments must be carried out, culminating in a final paper and an appropriate public dissemination of the research methods and findings.
 Students generally complete CHM 496 the term prior to enrolling in CHM 494.
 May be repeated for credit.
 Prerequisite: CHM 496.
 Permission of the supervising instructor is required prior to registration.

 CHM 495 Honors Independent Research

-This course gives Honors Program students the opportunity to design and implement a significant research project in the field of chemistry culminating in an appropriate public dissemination of research methods and findings.
+This course gives Honors Program students the opportunity to design and implement a significant research project in the field of chemistry, culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
-Fulfills the CHM 494 core requirement.
+Fulfills the CHM 494 core requirement with permission.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.